I2S audio on Raspberry Pi OS

 I have an audio project (streaming radio) running on a Raspberry Pi.
-When I tested it on the latest version of the OS (“trixie”) I couldn’t get the audio to work.
-This post explains what worked for me.
+When I tested it on the latest version of the OS (“trixie”), I couldn’t get the audio output to the amplifier to work.
+This post explains how I got it working.

 The amp I am using is the Adafruit I2S 3W Class D Amplifier, based on the Analog Devices MAX98357A chip.
+Several other audio devices use the same chip.
 Adafruit provide lots of support info on their website, including a script that is supposed to do all the setup necessary.
 I have used it in the past, with previous versions of the OS.
-However, with trixie, it didn’t work at all.
-I either got no output at all or a very distorted noise.
+However, with trixie, it didn’t work at all: I either got no output at all or a very distorted noise.

 Before doing anything else, make sure all the software is up to date by running the commands: